asticode/go-astilectron/README.md

 // Add listeners
 n.On(astilectron.EventNameNotificationEventClicked, func(e astilectron.Event) (deleteListener bool) {
-	astilog.Debug("the notification has been clicked!")
+	log.Println("the notification has been clicked!")
 	return
 })
 // Only for MacOSX
 n.On(astilectron.EventNameNotificationEventReplied, func(e astilectron.Event) (deleteListener bool) {
-	astilog.Debugf("the user has replied to the notification: %s", e.Reply) return
+	log.Printf("the user has replied to the notification: %s\n", e.Reply)
+	return
 })